MaitreyiJadhav/MaitreyiJadhav.github.io/_posts/2019-02-14-Presentation.md

  - Take daily notes
  - Add a note/item to the list.
 This could potentially be a shopping list item, a todo item, or a note someone can take in        class.
  - Delete an item from the list
- - On the backend the app will interact with MongoDB
+ - On the backend the app will interact with MongoDB/ Firebase

 - This app will meet the basic **CRUD** functionalities.